4 Tips to Cope With Covid-19 Mom Shaming

 We have enough to worry about, can we maybe stop with the mom shaming cycle?

-It may be easier said than done, especially when you are the victim, but here are some helpful tips that will help you stand up for yourself and cope with parental shaming.
+It may be easier said than done, but here are some tips to try the next time you are faced with unwanted criticism of your parenting choices:

 4 Ways to Cope with Covid-19 Mom Shaming